-52 The Role of Women in the History of the U.S. (3) UC:CSU
+52 The Role of Women in the History of the U.S. (3) UC:CSU Lecture, 3 hours.

 The political, economic, social and intellectual history of women.
 Problems as well as contributions are explored from colonial days to the present with special emphasis on contemporary concerns.
+This course fulfills the state graduation requirement in U.S. History and the U.S. Constitution.